 ERA-NETs were a coordination action that aimed at reducing the fragmentation of the ERA resulting from the coexistence of several national and regional public research programmes.

 Under the ERA-NET scheme, national and regional authorities identified research programmes they wished to coordinate or open up mutually.
 Accordingly participants in these actions were programme owners (typically ministries or regional authorities defining research programmes) or programme managers (such as research councils or other research funding agencies managing research programmes).

 ERA-NETs were – in addition to BILAT and INCO-NET projects – the main instrument used for activities in the area of International Cooperation of the Capacities programme of the 7th Framework Programme for Research and Development (2007-2013).

-An ERA-NET can include the following activities:
+An FP7 funded ERA-NET might have included the following activities:

-The two types of ERA-NETs are:
+The two types of ERA-NETs in FP7 were: